TheArcherST/cs-vocabulary/README.md

 Vocabulary, that exposing all use cases of the application.

 Data integrity managing is encapsulated in repositories.
-Base repository implements some basis methods like Commit (commit changes) and Add (track passed object).
+Any repository must implement some basis methods like Commit (commit changes) and Add (track passed object).
 Repositories is able to work only with objects, that has `Id` field (to simplify objects mapping in a implementation)